 I start this week with a review of the Big Top Giant Cupcake Mould.
 I lusted after one of these for what felt like an age, but finally got round to trying it this week courtesy of a generous husband trying to keep his wife occupied on maternity leave!
 In all honesty, I didn't hold out much hope for the end result, after all, how often do baking gadgets promise professional results but leave you bereft, surrounded by icing explosions or a pile of burnt biscuits.
 However, I gave it a go buoyed by the marketing spiel of a cake 'easy to build, assemble and decorate'.

 The red silicone mould retails at approximately £6.00 to £10.00 and is widely available from eBay and Amazon.
 This is pretty competitive when compared with its tin counterpart, which can set you back £20.00 to £30.00.
 It comes in three separate parts: top, bottom, and an insert that enables you to create a well for your favourite fillings - cream, jam, or fruit for the more virtuous of you ( not me!).
 The possibilities are endless.

 The instructions are clear but to the point, but the included recipes are limited.
 However, a quick trawl of the internet brings a plethora of options for all tastes.
 I plumped for the good old tried and tested vanilla option.

-Having left the moulds to cool for an hour post baking, which for me, as the least patient person known to man, was blooming difficult, I was pleasantly surprised to see both parts of the cake pop out the moulds with ease.
-All that was left was to trim both cakes to ensure they sat flush and then to go wild with jam, butter cream and the fondant decs ,( see pics) with a bomb site kitchen testament to this!
+Having left the moulds to cool for an hour post-baking, which for me, as the least patient person known to man, was blooming difficult, I was pleasantly surprised to see both parts of the cake pop out the moulds with ease.
+All that was left was to trim both cakes to ensure they sat flush and then to go wild with jam, buttercream, and the fondant deco ,( see pics) with a bomb site kitchen testament to this!

 |The Finished Result!|